shreddism/TheSaturnCollection/README.md

 distance-clamped antichatter instead of a Devocub-like distance-weight antichatter, but its drawbacks have mostly been stomped out, so it became something to be included in the next version.

 #### Accel Response Aggressiveness
-Reincarnation of "Adaptive Radial Follow."
+Self-explanatory.
 Not flushed out very well, but that's being saved for a potential internal reordering in the next version.

 #### Inner Radius
 This is importantly unaffected by aspect ratio compensation because I wanted this setting to be an internal check for other behaviors.
 It probably shouldn't go higher than 10 because of this.
 This uses a Radial Follow-like calculation.